 - The TCR Graduate Program Reviews application once a year for Fall admission.

-- Materials must be submitted by January 15th of the application year. --Application deadline extended to February 1, 2019!
-You still have time to apply now!
+- Materials must be submitted by January 15th of the application year.

 - Start submitting materials well before the deadline to ensure GRE scores are available.

 - Plan ahead to avoid delay in application.

 Upon completing the PhD-TCR curriculum successfully, students should be able to:

 - Employ appropriate research methodologies to produce scholarship that extends knowledge in the disciplines of technical communication and rhetoric.

 - Analyze technical communication situations and documents from a variety of theoretical and rhetorical perspectives.

 - Participate effectively in appropriate scholarly and professional organizations.